microsoft/onnxruntime/docs/Privacy.md

 #### Technical Details
 The Windows provider uses the [TraceLogging](https://docs.microsoft.com/en-us/windows/win32/tracelogging/trace-logging-about) API for its implementation.

 Windows ML and onnxruntime C APIs allow telemetry collection to be turned on/off (see API pages for details).
-In all Official builds, the Windows ML API enables telemetry collection.
+In all Official builds:
+- Telemetry collection is *disabled* for calls to the ORT API.
+- Telemetry collection is *enabled* for calls to the Windows ML API.
 * [C API](./C_API.md#telemetry)